nce a tiny

 leadership coach with a different method in every port.
 The industry is

-are open to more acquisitions.
-"The boutiques will not be able to
+"The boutique coaching practices will not be able to

-serve global companies with quality and reach," Cashman says
+serve global companies with quality and reach," says one industry